Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 At 0630 AM, we will be picking you up from your hotel in Cusco.
 Then in our private transport, we will be driving you to Chinchero.
 Here we will be visiting the Church and the farming terraces.
 After a complete guided tour, we will be continuing the tour to Maras.

-Continuing the tour, we will visit Moray.
+Continuing the full day tour, we will visit Moray.
 Here our guide will be giving you a complete tour of the farming terraces and will explain its impact during Inca civilization and in today’s life.

 We will then stop at a local restaurant in Urubamba for lunch.
 Here we will be serving traditional local buffet lunch with options for vegans.